 Since the changes required to decouple the executors from the server are rather large, we are not finished yet with implementing this new generation of KNIME Servers.
 However, a large part of the distributed executor functionality is already available.
 Since quite some customers are interested, we have prepared a preview of the KNIME Server 5 that you can already try now!

 If you are an existing customer, go to the commercial products download page for the 2017-07 release.
 Under the downloads section for KNIME Server 4.5, you will find the links to the downloads and documentation for the KNIME Server 5 preview.
 The documentation also contains a list with available and still missing functionalities.
 If you are not a KNIME Server user yet but are interested in trying out the distributed executors, just contact us.

-Our current plan is to release another preview for the KNIME Server 5 with its distributed executors around October and have the final version ready for the traditional December release.
+Our current plan is to release previews for the KNIME Server 5 with its distributed executors around October and in spring 2018 and have the final version ready for the traditional summer 2018 release.
 KNIME Server 5 will replace the KNIME Server 4.x release line.